Changing market structure – and the emergence of Financial Engineering

 Recent shift in financial engineering course structures

 However, in recent times, there has been a growing demand by market participants for finance professionals with specializations in niche areas.
 One such field is Quantitative Trading and Algorithmic Trading.
-Algorithmic Trading, which was approved and introduced in India in 2008 after SEBI’s approval, is fully automated trading done by computer system.
+Algorithmic Trading, which was approved and introduced in India in 2008 after SEBI’s approval, is fully automated trading done by the computer system.
 Human intervention is NOT required for algorithmic trading.
 The algorithms are based on mathematical models which take the trading decisions and generate the orders.
 The technology then helps to execute these orders.
 It is an upcoming and extremely exciting field, with professionals needing not only trading and finance knowledge but also knowledge about writing and coding quantitative strategies, implementing them on advanced trading platforms and basics of quant finance.
 Careers in this domain are primarily of three kinds: as a trader (who uses the trading platform to trade in live markets and comes up with new strategies), as a quant specialist (who develops mathematical models on which strategies are developed) or as a developer (who writes the programs around the new strategies).

 Institutes offering Financial Engineering courses in Algorithmic Trading

 Being a nascent domain, there are very few institutions and universities in India where one can attend and learn algorithmic trading.
-Of these, Quantinsti is Asia’s pioneer institute in providing dedicated algorithmic trading training program.
+Of these, Quantinsti is Asia’s pioneer institute in providing a dedicated algorithmic trading training program.
 Quantinsti’s flagship programme EPAT (Executive Programme in Algorithmic Trading) is designed so that one can learn the entire spectrum of skills needed for Algorithmic Trading.
 It equips students and professionals to be able to write quantitative strategies and implement them on advanced trading platforms.

 The way ahead

-Thus, one can conclude that although traditionally the impetus was to learn the basics of entire gamut of topics within Financial Engineering, the future definitely lies in exploring the niche segments in depth.
+Thus, one can conclude that although traditionally the impetus was to learn the basics of the entire gamut of topics within Financial Engineering, the future definitely lies in exploring the niche segments in depth.